Understanding what our people think and how they feel has always been essential to us.

 Over to you

 To wrap this up, remember that running pulse checks is not enough.
 Your people need to see that you truly care and are able to turn their insights into actions.
-This builds trust, increases employee engagement, and team morale.
+This will help you build trust, increase employee engagement, and team morale.